-Monday Night Football may not quite have the lustre of days gone by but it’s still a must-see primetime matchup and we have predictions for every single week of the 2021 NFL season.
+Monday Night Football may not quite have the lustre of days gone by (that could be about to change, more on that later) but it’s still a must-see primetime matchup and we will have predictions for every single week of the 2022 NFL season.

 OddsCritic Monday Night Football Predictions